Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us003/01.requirements-engineering/Readme.md

     * a birthdate
     * an admission date
     * an address
-    * a contact
+    * a mobile phone number
-    * an identification document
+    * an email
-    * a number
+    * a taxpayer number
+    * an identification document type and its number

 * Selected data:
     * a job